Intro to single sign-on with Apple devices

 Simple string pattern matching is used when comparing a pattern against the prefix of a requested URL.
 As such, patterns must begin with either https:// or http:// and won’t match differing port numbers.
 If a URL matching pattern doesn’t end with a slash (/), one is appended.

 Mac users can view and manage their Kerberos ticket information by using the Ticket Viewer app, located in /System/Library/CoreServices/.
 You can see additional information by clicking the Ticket menu and choosing Diagnostic Information.
-Users can also request, view, and destroy Kerberos tickets by using the command-line tools
+If permitted by the configuration profile, users can also request, view, and destroy Kerberos tickets by using the command-line tools